 In light of growing concerns regarding the COVID-19 virus, we recognize you are still actively trying to finalize your college search.
 With that in mind, we have created a list of frequently asked questions, that we are confident will provide you clarity on next steps.
 Take a look:

 General Admissions FAQs

 How has Lindenwood University responded to COVID-19?

 The health, safety, and well-being of our community is of the utmost importance as we continue to live out our mission.
-With that in mind, Lindenwood courses are being conducted virtually until May 17, 2020 and we have suspended all campus visit programs until further notice.
+With that in mind, Lindenwood courses are being conducted virtually until the fall semester and we have suspended all campus visit programs until further notice.
 We have also moved our faculty and staff to working remote, while continuing to serve our student body at the highest level.
 Lindenwood continues to respond to the evolving changes surrounding COVID-19.